-Exposing Muybridge Review: Related — Portrait of a Photographer on Fire
+Exposing Muybridge Review: Related — Soundtracks of Television: ‘The Crowded Room’

 Shaffer frequently returns to Muybridge’s sketchy, dangerous personal character (or lack thereof).
 In 1874, Muybridge murdered Harry Larkyns, the lover of his spouse Flora, reportedly saying “I have a message for you from my wife” as he pulled the trigger.
 Over the decades, Muybridge scholars have speculated that his utter lack of inhibition could be traced to a serious head injury suffered in an 1860 stagecoach crash.
 The personal and the professional are often interlaced in Exposing Muybridge, and Shaffer’s interview subjects go on to assertively debunk the “science” claims that Muybridge used to legitimize the costly University of Pennsylvania project that would, more than his majestic vistas, his San Francisco panorama, his volumes of stereograph cards and his zoöpraxiscope, cement his place in history alongside proof that at a gallop, a horse does indeed lift all four hooves off the ground at the same time.